 Members of the Citizens’ Assembly learn in depth about an issue, hearing from expert witnesses and people with experience of the issue.
 Together, they then discuss the issue and reach a collective decision on what they think should be done.
 The discussions are supported by trained, neutral facilitators.
 Their role is to make sure everyone can be heard and feels comfortable.
 The Assembly’s recommendation is then given to decision makers who decide what will happen next.

 The Romsey Future Partnership, through previous consultations, knows that improving the area around Crosfield Hall and the Bus Station is important to many local people.
-The Citizens’ Assembly will bring together a diverse group of people, from across the area, to discuss and recommend ways to do this that helps and supports all the communities in and around Romsey.
-This will include looking at how the area around the south of the town centre could be used as a place to live, work, and have fun.
+The Citizens’ Assembly brought together a diverse group of people, from across the area, to discuss and recommend ways to do that supported all the communities in and around Romsey.
+This included looking at how the area around the south of the town centre could be used as a place to live, work, and have fun.
 The question the Assembly will help to answer is:

 How do we improve the area around Crosfield Hall and the Bus Station to deliver the maximum benefit to Romsey?